dport96/ITM352_F19_Repo-4/README.md

-# hellow-world
+# Repo for ITM 352 Fall 2019 Labs & Assignments
-# my first GH repo woo hoot
+This is where all my homework goes